 - Preheat oven to 350º.

-- Combine the oats, 1 cup flour, brown sugar, baking powder, baking soda and melted butter.
+- Combine the oats, flour, brown sugar, baking powder, baking soda, and melted butter.

-- Bake for 45-60 minutes or till fruit is tender when pierced with a knife.
+- Bake for 45-60 minutes or till the fruit is tender when pierced with a knife.

 - Serve warm with a scoop of ice cream if desired.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.